bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 `link_to` uses [`html_attributes`](#html_attributes) under the hood to handle this converstion.

-You can also pass relative or aboslute URLs to `link_to` and they'll just pass-through to the anchor tag without change:
+You can also pass relative or aboslute URLs to `link_to` and they'll pass-through to the anchor tag without change:

 ```eruby
 <%%= link_to "Visit Bridgetown", "https://www.bridgetownrb.com" %>